 Visitors to the Schools

+Report to Front Office

+As soon as practicable but no later than July 1, 2022, all visitors to the school are to report to the front office of the building, provide valid identification, and state the purpose of the visit.
+The school shall provide a visitor's badge to be visibly displayed on a visitor's outer garment.

 Classroom Visitation

 Requests for classroom observation by parents, educators, or other local citizens with legitimate educational interests pertaining to the District’s public school program shall be made to the Principal with reasonable notification.
 The Principal may grant the request if: